anerv/cycling_data_quality/README.md

 After setting up the environment and folder structure and filling out the configurations, the notebooks for OSM data (<span style="color:blue;">blue</span>) and the notebooks for the reference data (<span style="color:orange;">orange</span>) can be run independently[^1], but both must be run before the extrinsic analysis can be performed.

-Once the desired parts of the analysis has been completed, the notebooks including the resulting plots can be exported to HTML.
+Once the desired parts of the analysis have been completed, the notebooks including the resulting plots can be exported to HTML.

 <div style='text-align: center;'>